RitataLU/MethylC-analyzer/README.md

  -f {bismark,bsmap,methylpy,methimpute}, --format {bismark,bsmap,methylpy,methimpute}
                        the type of file to CGmap
 ```
->> Example for comverting methylation calls to CGmap.gz:
+>> Example for converting methylation calls to CGmap.gz:

 ```
 # bismark to CGmap.gz